darul75/ng-monitor/README.md

 <canvas monitor id='2' w='300' h='200'></canvas>
 ```

-and broadcast some events to display notifications when needed
+and broadcast some events of that kind with percentage value:

 ```javascript
 $scope.$broadcast('ng-monitor', {prc: val});